honzabilek4/leti.js/README.md

     });
 ```

-You can create you own types of notification methods with different settigns passing a `types` Object into the constructor.
+You can create your own types of notification methods with different settigns passing a `types` Object into the constructor.

 ```js
 const leti = new Leti({